SalesforceCommerceCloud/sfcc-ci/README.md

 ## Dependencies ##

 If you plan to integrate with the JavaScript API or if you want to download the sources and use the CLI through Node you need Node.js and npm to be installed.
 No other dependencies.

+Please check [this guide](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies) on how to define dependency to the right version using a GIT url.

 If do not want to use the JavaScript API, but just the CLI you don't need Node.js and npm necessarily.
 See "Installation Instructions" for details below.